ropensci/magick/README.md

 sudo yum install ImageMagick-c++-devel
 ````

 On __macOS__ use [imagemagick@6](https://github.com/Homebrew/homebrew-core/blob/master/Formula/imagemagick@6.rb) from Homebrew.
-Note that we need to build `--with-fontconfig` to support text features such as annotation and svg rendering.

 ```
-brew reinstall imagemagick@6 --with-fontconfig --with-librsvg brew link --force imagemagick@6
+brew install imagemagick@6
 ```

-There is also a fork of imagemagick called graphicsmagick, but it doesn't work as well.
-I highly recommend you build with imagemagick.
+There is also a fork of imagemagick called graphicsmagick, but it doesn't work as well, don't use that.

 [![](http://www.ropensci.org/public_images/github_footer.png)](http://ropensci.org)